gh-cli-for-education/gh-education/docs/src/temas/tree-transformations/putout.md

 ## Plugin Types: Includer

-More powerful plugin type, when you need more control over traversing.
+The Putout plugin system is quite simple, and very similar to the eslint plugins , as well as the babel plugins.

+True, instead of one function, the Putout plugin should export 3.

 It should be a module exporting two functions:

-- `report` - report error message to `putout` cli;
+- `report` - returns error message to `putout` cli;
 - `fix` - fixes paths using `places` array received using `find` function;

 and one or more of this: